OJarvey/Road-Ready-Driving/README.md

 - Stripe Docs
 - Mailchimp Forms and Newsletter
 - Code Institute for inspiration and Setup from Boutique Ado project
-- ChatGPT: For text reviews, home page images, troubleshooting errors and copywriting assistance.
+- ChatGPT: For text reviews, background and tutor images, troubleshooting errors and copywriting assistance.
-- Coolers for colors for the website.
+- Coolors for generating the website’s color palette.

 ## Acknowledgements